dazuma/toys/toys/docs/guide.md

 Pass a single short flag (for verbose output).

-    toys -v
+    toys system version -v

 Pass multiple long flags (for verbose output and recursive subtool search).

-    toys --verbose --recursive
+    toys system version --verbose --recursive

 You can combine short flags.
 This does the same as the previous example.

-    toys -rv
+    toys system version -rv

 Pass a value using a long flag.
-This searches subtools for the keyword `build`.
+The root tool supports the `--search` flag to search for tools that have the given keyword.

     toys --search=build
     toys --search build